mickeyshaughnessy/cerberus/README.md

-run this script on the command line terminal:
+This has domain monitoring and load testing tools

-`python3 check.py`
+run the monitoring script in a terminal window `python3 check.py`

-the output will monitor web domains of interest
+run the load testing script like:
+`bash run_load.sh`